php-templates/php-templates/readme.md

-***Php-Templates*** is a template engine which goal is to bring full modularity to 'view' part of an app.
-It also has a nice to read and write syntax.
-Unlike some PHP templating engines, ***Php-Templates*** does not restrict you from using plain PHP code in your templates.
-In fact, all templates are compiled into plain PHP code and cached until they are modified, meaning ***Php-Templates*** adds essentially zero overhead to your application, also it has a clear syntax due to the fact that control structures are placed as targeted tag attribute, like in React/Vue.js syntax.
+***Php-Templates*** is a template engine which goal is to bring full modularity into 'View' part of a web app.
+Unlike some PHP templating engines, ***Php-Templates*** does not restrict you from using plain PHP code and functions in your templates as a 'measure of security'.
+It gives you the freedom to organizes your templates as you wish.
+In fact, all templates are compiled into plain PHP code and cached until they are modified, meaning ***Php-Templates*** adds essentially zero overhead to your application, also it has a clear syntax due to the fact that control structures are placed as targeted tag attribute.

 ## Setting up
 View files will have the `.t.php` extension and be placed in configured source path.
 They will be refered by their relative name, without extension and without source path prepended.